-Teething and infects: In both cases, kids and parents often go through a hard time.
+Teething and fever: In both cases, kids and parents often go through a hard time.
 Sleepless nights and a whiny, unhappy offspring – both usually going hand in hand with a fever.
-Or at least that´s what we think:
+Or at least that’s what we think:

 Scientific Research shows no connection between teething and fever

 So why do so many parents and even doctors link a fever to teething?
-The first tooth usually comes at the age of about six months which, at the same time, is the age when nest protection – newborn‘s antibody protection against infection from the mother – lets up and babies become more susceptible for infectious diseases.
-So in all probability, an infection and teething occur coincidentally, especially if one considers that ten to twelve infections per year are not unusual for kids under three years and teething takes approximately eight days per tooth.
-Most probably, the fever is caused by an infection and due to the higher temperatures babies’s teeth can break through easier and faster explaining why teething seems to be connected with fever.
+The first tooth usually comes at the age of about six months.
+This, at the same time, is the age when nest protection – newborn’s antibody protection against infection from the mother – lets up and babies become more susceptible for infectious diseases.
+So in all probability, an infection and teething occur coincidentally.
+Especially, if one considers that ten to twelve infections per year are not unusual for kids under three years and teething takes approximately eight days per tooth.
+Most probably, the fever is caused by an infection and due to the higher temperatures babies’s teeth can break through easier and faster, explaining why teething seems to be connected with fever.

 To put it in a nutshell